Sromero1015/LIRI/readme.md

 ** Commands:
 ```

--`find-my-show` : responds with upcoming shows from your favorite band
+-`concert-this` : responds with upcoming shows from your favorite band

 -`spotify-this-song` : Spotify search your favorite song